-- It is the responsibility of all employees to be familiar with the laws and regulations and to fully respect them and with the various policies and guidelines established by the company in the various fields of its business. - It is the obligation of all employees to complete all the mandatory trainings in this respect. - If you are unsure about applicable laws, regulations and internal policies, ask for guidance from Legal Counsel or the Compliance Officer of your Hub prior to taking any action. - Employees who are found in breach of, or fail to comply with, applicable laws or regulations or the principles of this Code may be subject to disciplinary action in compliance with the laws applicable in the country of employment and/or may be subject to criminal/regulatory proceedings.
+- It is the responsibility of all employees to be familiar with the laws and regulations and to fully respect them and with the various policies and guidelines established by the company in the various fields of its business. - If you are unsure about applicable laws, regulations and internal policies, ask for guidance from Legal Counsel or the Compliance Officer of your Hub prior to taking any action. - Employees who are found in breach of, or fail to comply with, applicable laws or regulations or the principles of this Code may be subject to disciplinary action in compliance with the laws applicable in the country of employment and/or may be subject to criminal/regulatory proceedings.